 This question is usually among the principal concerns of potential clients, and with good reason.
 When dealing with a DUI – just like any matter in which you will require an attorney – the cost of retaining counsel may seem significant.
 Now, we understand that most of us think about money rather emotionally, but in this instance you need to think logically.
 DUI charges bring with them very significant consequences.
 To create less impactful effects on your life, you should spend the money you need to retain an attorney, thereby ensuring that you receive the best possible results.

 That being said, the answer to this rather straightforward question is every attorney’s favorite answer: it depends.
 That is because every DUI case is different.
 Now, some firms will give you a bottom line answer which may seem like an easier explanation.
 They will clarify that it’s all included under that uniform cost.
 What they’re doing they are doing in these cases is charging every client for the maximum quantity of expected potential work in a DUI.
 Essentially, they’re overcharging most clients and passing it off as an all-inclusive deal.

 Let’s break down the DUI process so that you can understand…

-The basic pattern that all DUI's require begins with a minimum of 2-3 court appearances.
+The basic pattern that all DUI’s require begins with a minimum of 2-3 court appearances.
 Of course you want a prepared attorney.
 On top of their time being spent traveling and in court with you, your attorney will be reviewing your case in their office and discussing with appropriate staff as needed.
-Depending on your specific case, the time necessary may vary and the costs will change accordingly as well.
+Depending on your specific case, the time necessary may vary, and the costs will change accordingly.